 Enhanced places

-The Grand National is a gruelling race and given the nature of the course, many outsiders have a chance of finishing first past the post.
+The Grand National is a gruelling race, and given the nature of the course, many outsiders have a chance of finishing first past the post.
 Due to the fact that picking a winner is notoriously difficult, many punters bet each-way on this race.
 This means that you will get a winning return if your horse doesn't actually win but ‘places' instead.

 Best odds

 Similarly, it is important to consider which bookmakers are offering Best Odds Guaranteed.
-Here you will be given the very best price available between placing your bet and the start of the race, for example if your horse has bigger odds upon starting than when you placed your bet, you will get paid at the better odds if it wins.
+Here you will be given the very best price available between placing your bet and the start of the race.
+For example, if your horse has bigger odds upon starting than when you placed your bet, you will get paid at the better odds if it wins.
 Most of the larger bookmakers offer Best Odds Guaranteed for the Grand National.

 Picking a Grand National winner

-It's been confirmed that 34 horses will be competing in the 2025 Grand National and picking a winner can seem very much like potluck.
-That said, this contest is now over 180 years old and as such there is plenty of historical data and information to fall back on.
-Here are some of the trends which could help you choose a winner in this year's Grand National.
+It's been confirmed that 34 horses will be competing in the 2026 Grand National, and while picking a winner can seem very much like potluck.
+That said, this contest is now over 180 years old, and as such, there is plenty of historical data, trends and information to fall back on.

-• The Grand National takes place over a distance of just over four miles and all-but-one winner of the race since 1970 have won over three miles previously.
+• The Grand National takes place over a distance of just over four miles, and all but one winner of the race since 1970 have won over three miles previously.
 As such, you should always pick a horse with proven stamina.

 • A total of 13 mares have won the Grand National so far.
 However, the last time this has happened was 73 years ago, in 1951.

-Who won the 2024 Grand National?
+Who won the 2025 Grand National?

-For those watching on terrestrial television, ITV will broadcast live coverage of the Grand National, while those with funded bookmaker accounts and those who have placed bets via an online bookmaker who offers live streaming can watch on the relevant website.
+For those watching on terrestrial television, ITV will broadcast live coverage of the Grand National, while those with funded bookmaker accounts and those who have placed bets via an online bookmaker that offers live streaming can watch on the relevant website.

 Please play responsibly.
 For assistance with problem gambling please visit 18+ GambleAware

-About MFT | Journalist CharterSupport | Contact Us | GambleAwarePrivacy Policy | Terms of use | ©2025 North Star Network.
+About MFT | Journalist CharterSupport | Contact Us | GambleAwarePrivacy Policy | Terms of use | ©2026 North Star Network.

 All betting odds are correct at the time of publishing and are subject to change.